TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/Typo3ApiOverview/GeneralFunctions/ProgrammingWithWorkspacesInMind/Index.rst

     'sys\_language\_uid,l18n\_parent,colPos,header',so that these fields
     used for column position, language and header title are also updated in the placeholder thus creating a correct preview in the frontend.

   - For  *versions of existing records* the problem is in reality reduced a lot because normally you don't change the column or language fields after the record is first created anyways!
 But in theory the preview can fail.

   - When changing the type of a page (e.g. from "Standard" to "External URL") the preview might fail in cases where a look up is done on the "doktype" field of the live record.

     - Page shortcuts might not work properly in preview.

     - Mount Points might not work properly in preview.

-- It is impossible to preview the value of “count(\*)” selections since we would have to traverse all records and pass them through ->versionOL() before we would have a reliable result!
+- It is impossible to preview the value of "count(\*)" selections since we would have to traverse all records and pass them through ->versionOL() before we would have a reliable result!